vacp2p/vac.dev/projects.md

 **RFCs**: We build specifications for self-sustainable robust protocols with strong and modular privacy guarantees.
 [Rough consensus and running code](https://www.ietf.org/about/participate/tao/).

-**Dissemination**: We write papers and aim collaborate closely with other institutions to build a bridge between industry and academia.
+**Dissemination**: We write papers and aim to collaborate closely with other institutions to build a bridge between industry and academia.

 ## Applied ZK & Explorations